ltatarev/react-native-template/README.md

 ┗ 📜 navigator.js
 ```

-Each folder should have an `index.js` file which exports folder contents that are required by other modules.
+Each folder has an `index.js` which exports folder contents that are required by other modules.
 Named exporting is prefered for components, and namespace export for services.

 ## 🗂 Setting up new project